pic-romain/unet-pp/README.md

 }
 ```

-This repository does not provide the data required to run the code.
-The data used in the article is not available.
-The code is provided as is and can be used to reproduce the results of the article on the data of the user.
-Guidance is provided on the expected data shapes and the description of the files.
+This repository does not provide the data required to run the code. **The dataset used is available on [Zenodo](https://doi.org/10.5281/zenodo.15101664).** Guidance is provided on the expected data shapes and the description of the files, in case you want to use the code on your own data.

 Table of contents
 ---